Editor choice

 Best for most people

 AT-LP120XUSB $399 Direct drive, built-in preamp, USB, plays 78s.
+15 left in stock.

 Best for beginners

-AT-LP60X $179 Fully automatic, built-in preamp, 13K reviews.
+AT-LP60X $179 Fully automatic, built-in preamp, 13,134 reviews.
+Best cheap record player that won’t damage records.

 Best Bluetooth

-Sony PS-LX3BT $398 2026 model, Bluetooth, auto-stop, built-in preamp.
+Sony PS-LX3BT $328 $398 2026 model, aptX Adaptive, auto-stop, built-in preamp.
+Limited time deal.

 Best cartridge included

 Fluance RT85 $549.99 Ortofon 2M Blue pre-installed, auto-stop.
+4.8 stars from 2,107 reviews.

 Best for audiophiles